What are modes 2 and 5 in violin making?

 The theory of fluid dynamics shows that the conductance of an arbitrarily-shaped sound hole is

-in fact proportional to the length of its perimeter (
+in fact proportional to the length of its perimeter (not its area).
+This perimeter dependence

 is essential to the explanation of the physics of air flow through violin f-holes and sound radiation